-Take me back to those gardens, back to those times.

-When I heard your voice clearly.
+Take me back to those gardens, When I heard your voice clearly.
 Where the truth is hidden.

-Where the water springs it will give me strength.
+Where the water springs - it will give me strength.

 It seemed so easy to stand firm in faith, and so close to you, so easy to give you everything.